 Amagugu International Heritage Centre

-Amagugu International Heritage Centre is a community based tourism enterprise in Matobo.
+Amagugu International Heritage Centre is a community based tourism enterprise in Matobo Hills.
 It is the epitome of excellence in the documentation, preservation and promotion of indigenous cultural heritage.

-The centre was established in 2010 as a brain child of the world acclaimed history and culture demagogue Mr Pathisa Nyathi who is also a veteran educationist.
-Tourists and researchers throng the centre from all corners of the world to enjoy, learn and get inspiration from Amagugu International Heritage Centre.
+The centre was established in 2010 as a brain child of the history and culture demagogue Mr Pathisa Nyathi who is also a veteran educationist.
+Tourists and researchers go to the centre from all over the world to enjoy, learn and get inspiration from Amagugu International Heritage Centre.
 The name Amagugu refers to the collection of tangibles and intangibles held precious or valuable to a community or individual.

 Core of Existence